Frequently Asked Questions for Dentists Near Me in Houston | Emergency Dentist Office Near Me

 What happens if you have a loose tooth with braces?

-If you have a loose tooth, your orthodontist will examine it and determine if they should continue with the orthodontic treatment.
+If you have a loose tooth, your orthodontist near me will examine it and determine if they should continue with the orthodontic treatment.
 If they believe the loose tooth will be a problem, they may advise against the orthodontic treatment, or they may even recommend tooth extraction (if necessary).
 In some cases, the dentist may ignore the loosened tooth in their orthodontic treatment.
 However, unless the loosened tooth is severely loose, the orthodontist will continue with the braces to straighten your teeth.
 Please call your dentist to find out about your options.

 Your teeth may suddenly break under the following situations: